ISENBECK66/X-NetMed/README.md

 In this file we included the method *np_to_protobuf()*, this is the only method thatvwe need from *tensorflow* library.
 In this way we can avoid to include in the project the huge *tensorflow* library (1.7Gb).
 #### - image-gateway.dockerfile
-Finally we build another *docker* for the *gateway service*, and we use this *dockerfile* to specify the parameters of this *docker*.
+This is the file to build the *docker* for the *gateway service*.
+We use this *dockerfile* to specify its parameters.
 #### - test.py
-This script provide the access at the diagnostic service, it load the image url from the terminal and send it to the *gateway-service*.
+This script provide the access at the diagnostic service, it loads the image url from the *user_terminal* and send it to the *gateway-service* receving back the image evaluation.
 #### - docker-compose.yaml
-This configuration file it is used to put the two docker visible on the same network and permit to the service to be sìtested in local using the *docker-compose* function.
+This configuration file it is used to put the two docker in the same network and test the services using the *docker-compose* function.

 ---
 ### Running the project :